Aliases for ACTG2 Gene

 GeneCards Summary for ACTG2 Gene

 ACTG2 (Actin, Gamma 2, Smooth Muscle, Enteric) is a Protein Coding gene.
 Diseases associated with ACTG2 include visceral myopathy and myopathic intestinal pseudoobstruction.
-Among its related pathways are Akt Signaling and ERK Signaling.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Akt Signaling.
 An important paralog of this gene is ACTB.

 UniProtKB/Swiss-Prot for ACTG2 Gene

 Actins are highly conserved proteins that are involved in various types of cell motility and are ubiquitously expressed in all eukaryotic cells

 Actin is a ubiquitous globular protein that is one of the most highly-conserved proteins known.
 It is found in two main states: G-actin is the globular monomeric form, whereas F-actin forms helical polymers.
 Both G- and F-actin are intrinsically flexible structures.